michaelessiet/try.rs/README.md

 3. Unclear error flows in your code
 4. Type-unsafe error handling

-TryCatcher addresses these issues by:
+try.rs addresses these issues by:

 1. Making error handling explicit through the `Result` type
 2. Forcing you to consider both success and error cases